Payroll Taxes in Mexico: How It Works

 Social Security: A Part of Payroll Taxes in Mexico

-Social Security is a part of Mexican payroll taxes.
-If you wish to know more about this subject, you can read our in-depth article on social security in Mexico.
+Social Security is part of Mexican payroll taxes.
+To know more about this subject, read our in-depth article on social security in Mexico.
 Although, in this article, we will provide a basic summary.

 INFONAVIT: Social Housing In Mexico

-As a part of social security, employers need to contribute to workers’ social housing.
-Although social housing is managed by a different institute called the National Housing Fund Institute (INFONAVIT for its name in Spanish), it is a part of social security and is closely related to the IMSS.
+Employers need to contribute to workers’ social housing as part of social security.
+Although social housing is managed by a different institute called the National Housing Fund Institute (INFONAVIT for its name in Spanish), it is part of social security and is closely related to the IMSS.

 Employer-Employee Fees

-The total amount that is paid to the IMSS is called Employee – Employer Fees or Cuotas Obrero – Patronales.
-The company (employer) has the responsibility of paying it.
-However, a proportion of the payment is contributed by the employee.
-The idea is that he is contributing, with a little proportion of his salary, to the payment of his social security.
+The total amount paid to the IMSS is called Employee—Employer Fees or Cuotas Obrero—Patronales.
+The company (employer) is responsible for paying it.
+However, the employee contributes a proportion of the payment.
+The idea is that he is contributing a small proportion of his salary to the payment of his social security.
 So, to properly calculate payroll taxes in Mexico, we need to understand the deductions that go to the IMSS and INFONAVIT.

 Concept Type of Benefit Company Employee Calculation Base